quartz-framework/www.quartzframework.xyz/src/app/docs/data/pagination/page.md

 title: Pagination & Sorting
 nextjs:
   metadata:
-    title: Pagination & Sorting
+    title: Pagination in Quartz Data
-    description: Quartz Data provides built-in support for pagination and sorting via the Pagination interface and the Page<T> result container.
-When your query method accepts a Pagination parameter and returns a Page<T>, Quartz will automatically handle pagination and sorting at the query level.
+    description: Use the Pagination interface to retrieve paged results with automatic sorting support.
+Standalone sorting is not supported at this time.
 ---

 ## Using Pagination